South Africa

 Supply Chain Integration

-Deep integration in global value chains has strengthened bilateral linkages, particularly in manufacturing sectors.
+Deep integration in global value chains has strengthened bilateral linkages, particularly in chromium ores and concentrates.

 3